Decision Maker: Economic Development

 Is subject to call in?: No

-The Director of Resources submitted a report outlining the draft revenue budget for approval by committee and then consideration at Special Policy and Finance committee.
+The Director of Resources and Deputy Chief Executive submitted a report asking Committee to agree the draft revenue budget for 2024/25 for this Committee for consideration at the Special Policy and Finance Committee.

 RESOLVED THAT COMMITTEE:

-Approve the revenue original estimate for 2022/23 for submission to Special Policy and Finance committee.
+Approve the revenue Original Estimate for 2024/25 and submit this to the Special Policy and Finance Committee.

 Report author: Averil Crowther